alessandrobessi/bustalines/README.md

 of a text file without loading it in memory.

 This comes in handy when you need to sample lines from a large text file (e.g. 100Gb) that does not fit in memory.
-Basically, if you have a text file of 1024 bytes, instead of allocating 1024 bytes you only allocate a number of bytes equal to the number of lines times the size of a pointer to char (which is 4 bytes in 32-bit machines and 8 bytes in 64-bit machines).
+Basically, instead of allocating a number of bytes equal to the size of the file, you only allocate a number of bytes equal to the number of lines times the size of a pointer to char (which is 4 bytes in 32-bit machines and 8 bytes in 64-bit machines).